MicroVentures Logo MicroVentures Logo MicroVentures Logo MicroVentures Logo

 Late-Stage Investments

-Late stage companies have typically demonstrated viability as a going concern and generally have a well-known product with a strong market presence.
+Compared to an early stage startup, late stage companies have typically demonstrated viability as a going concern and generally have a well-known product with a strong market presence.
 Late stage companies have generally reached a point of positive cash flow generation and begin to experiment with expanding into tangential markets.
-Regardless, investments in both early-stage and late-stage companies involve a considerable amount of risk.
+Regardless, investments in both early-stage startups and late-stage companies involve a considerable amount of risk.

 Late stage startup• Well-known product which has successfully penetrated its initial market and learned where and how to move next.